About Psychotherapy

 -

 What happens in session?An individual session is 55-minutes in duration.
 You decide what you want to focus on and explore during each session.
 Therapy is tough work.
 You may find yourself facing what may not be working in your life and examining the forces shaping your thoughts and actions.
-A therapist won't advise you or impose insights on you, but with curiosity and compassion. uses creative questioning to give you the opportunity for self-discovery.
+A therapist won't advise you or impose insights on you, but with curiosity and compassion, will use creative questioning to give you the opportunity for self-discovery.

 -